ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 You can extend your code to hide three images, one in each color channel.

-# Challenge Problem 2: Time to get creatives
+# Challenge Problem 2: Time to get creative

 Now it's time to create your own effects!!
 You can do them individually, as a pair, or with another partner if you wish (in which case, just select one of your repos and put in a header comment specifying who worked on this).